What are your New Year’s financial goals?

 The next time you order pizza, ask what the specials or coupon values are for the week.

 Three out of four pizza shops honor the coupon value just for the asking–even if you don’t have the coupons!
-You can save anywhere from 20% to 50% (on a buy one/get one free special.)
+You can save anywhere from 20 percent to 50 percent (on a buy one/get one free special.)